Menu

 Study Tips for the Ohio Real Estate Exam

-The Ohio exam has two separate passing thresholds — 70% on the national portion and 70% on the state portion — and you must pass both.
+The Ohio exam has two separate passing thresholds: 70% on the national portion and 70% on the state portion.
+You must pass both.
 If you pass one section but fail the other, you only need to retake the failed section.
 Know this structure going in, and budget your study time accordingly.
 Most candidates find the national portion (80 questions) requires as much preparation as the Ohio-specific portion (40 questions).

 Focus heavily on agency relationships and trust account rules for the Ohio state section.
 Ohio has specific rules about when earnest money must be deposited, how brokerage accounts must be maintained, and what constitutes commingling.
 Also study the Ohio Residential Property Disclosure Form thoroughly — this is a high-frequency topic.
 The Ohio Civil Rights Act is broader than federal fair housing law and adds protected classes that are tested on the state portion.